LOGESHWAR123/promptstack/README.md

 ---

-**PromptStack** helps your team ship faster by making your codebase searchable, understandable, and
+**PromptStack** helps your team ship faster by making your codebase searchable, understandable, and and collaborative